Financings for Jan. 5, 2026

 Jan.
 5, 2026

-Med-tech firms raising money in public or private financings, including: Inspira Technologies, Intelligent Bio Solutions.
+Biopharmas raising money in public or private financings, including: Alvotech, Hemostemix, Innocan.

 Briefs